9AM - 12PM // Biodiversity Education Center

 Participants of the program make powerful connections and develop key skills for business and community success.
 Individuals new to Coppell obtain an in-depth understanding of the community that, outside of the program, could take years to acquire.
 Long-time residents deepen and broaden their understanding of Coppell and benefit from access to community leaders.
 Retirees seeking the opportunity to re-engage in the community can jump-start their volunteer career as well.

 Leadership Coppell has a $150 tuition fee, which includes all of the materials for the program.
 Each day of class will include one morning session (8:30 am-noon) and one afternoon session (1-4:30 pm).
 Breakfast and lunch are included with each session.
 There will be eight full-day classes, and participants are allowed to miss two half-day sessions during the semester in the event of scheduling conflicts.
-A graduation ceremony and reception will be held in conjunction with the Tuesday, June 11 City Council meeting.
+A graduation ceremony and reception will be held in conjunction with the a June City Council meeting.